Responsible Conduct of Research 2: Getting Ready for Submission of Manuscripts and Thesis

 Location

-The course is held online and at the Faculty of Health and Medical Sciences, Panum.
+The course is held both online and at the Faculty of Health and Medical Sciences, Panum.
 Please check the course catalogue for more information about the location.

-The course purpose
+The purpose of the course

 Read the RCR2 course description